cryostatio/cryostatio.github.io/guides/_subsections/view-archived-recordings.md

     </a>
     <p>
       <br>
-        Here, we can directly re-upload saved <i>Archived Recordings</i> to this view.
+        Here, we can also directly re-upload saved <i>Archived Recordings</i>.
 See <a href="#re-upload-a-recording-to-archives">Re-Upload a Recording to Archives</a> for a similar guide.
     </p>
     {% endcapture %}
     {% include howto_step.html